scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 anywidget—not widget authors—ensures compatibility and interoperability across existing JCPs, and authors can focus on important features rather than wrestle with build configuration and tooling.
-Second, by circumventing bespoke JCP import systems and loading web-standard ES modules from the kernel, instead, anywidget does away with front-end installation steps and delivers a superior developer experience during widget authorship.
+Second, by circumventing bespoke JCP import systems and loading web-standard ES modules from the kernel, anywidget does away with front-end installation steps and delivers a superior developer experience during widget authorship.
 Third, anywidget unifies and simplifies widget distribution.
-Widgets can be prototyped and shared as notebooks, or mature into pip-installable packages and distributed just like other tools in the Python data science ecosystem.
+Widgets can be prototyped and shared as notebooks, or mature into `pip`-installable packages and distributed just like other tools in the Python data science ecosystem.
 End users benefit from standardization because widgets are easy to install and behave consistently across different platforms.